Supreme Court hears arguments on D.C. sniper's life sentences

 The U.S. Supreme Court heard oral arguments Wednesday over whether “D.C. sniper” Lee Boyd Malvo’s juvenile life sentences without parole in Virginia violated the constitutional prohibition against cruel and unusual punishment and thus should not stand.

-Malvo and his partner, John Allen Muhammad, killed 10 and wounded three others during a 22-day spree of sniper attacks in the District of Columbia, Maryland and Virginia that began Oct.
+Malvo and his partner, John Allen Muhammad, killed 10 and wounded three others during a 22-day spree of sniper attacks in Washington, Maryland and Virginia that began Oct.
 2, 2002.

 Then-17-year-old Malvo was convicted on two capital murder charges before pleading guilty to five separate charges in Virginia.
 He was given four life sentences without parole there in 2004.